canonical-web-and-design/gsa/README.rst

         'previous_url': str,             # "PU": Ditto for previous set of results 'items': [
             {
                 'index': int,            # "R[N]": The number of this result in the index of all results 'url': str,              # "U": The URL of the resulting page 'encoded_url': str,      # "UE": The above URL, encoded 'title': str,            # "T": The page title 'relevancy': int,        # "RK": How relevant is this result to the query?
-From 0 to 10 'appliance_id': str,  # "ENT_SOURCE": The serial number of the GSA 'summary': str,       # "S": Summary text for this result 'language': str,      # "LANG": The language of the page 'details': {}         # "FS": Name:value pairs of any extra info 'link_supported': bool,  # "L": “link:” special query term is supported, 'cache': {  # "C": List, or "None" if cache information is missing 'size': str,      # "C[SZ]": Human readable size of cached page 'cache_id': str,  # "C[CID]": ID of document in GSA's cache 'encoding': str   # "C[ENC]": The text encoding of the cached page }
+From 0 to 10 'appliance_id': str,     # "ENT_SOURCE": The serial number of the GSA 'summary': str,          # "S": Summary text for this result 'language': str,         # "LANG": The language of the page 'details': {}            # "FS": Name:value pairs of any extra info 'link_supported': bool,  # "L": “link:” special query term is supported, 'cache': {               # "C": Dictionary, or "None" if cache is not available 'size': str,         # "C[SZ]": Human readable size of cached page 'cache_id': str,     # "C[CID]": ID of document in GSA's cache 'encoding': str      # "C[ENC]": The text encoding of the cached page }
             },
             ...